 Admission or Readmission

 Acceptance of a person (who has formally applied to attend the College) into a specified program.

 Sometimes called Entrance Requirements, are the academic background necessary for admission to a particular program of studies.
-Some examples of admission requirements are: a high school diploma, letters of reference, Mathematics 30.
+Some examples of admission requirements are a high school diploma, letters of reference, and Mathematics 30.

 An entry test designed to determine a person’s competency level in a specific subject and may be used to determine admissibility to a program.

 Refers to the practice of assessment of prior learning through Transfer Credit, Challenge Exam, Approved Equivalent GPRC Course, and/or PLAR.

 Sometimes called an academic advisor, program advisor, or admissions advisor who may be a faculty member or a Student Services staff member who helps students select courses that will satisfy graduation requirements for the student’s program.